BG4Finance/DataViz/README.md

 ```

 ## Third Challenge
-> Create a visualization that is none of the following:
+> Create a visualisation that is none of the following:
 > map, bar chart, scatter plot, pie chart, line chart,
 > box plot, density plot, histogram